bodangren/nextjs-14-codecamp/Unit 0 Development Environment/unit-0-day-1-lesson-plan.md

+Certainly.
+I'll update the file based on our discussion and the improvements we identified.
+Here's the revised version of the lesson plan:

-# Unit 0, Day 1: VSCode Setup and Project Initialization for Personal Blog Application
+# Unit 0, Day 1: VSCode Setup and Next.js Project Initialization for Personal Blog Application

 ## Lesson Objectives
 By the end of this session, students should be able to:
 1. Install and configure Visual Studio Code for web development
 2. Understand the basic layout and features of VSCode
-3. Install and use essential extensions for Next.js, React, and TypeScript development
-4. Initialize a new Next.js project with TypeScript for the Personal Blog Application
+3. Initialize a new Next.js project for the Personal Blog Application
+4. Understand the basic structure of a Next.js project
+5. Make simple modifications to the project and run the development server

 ## Content Chunks